The History of the New Zealand Orchid Society

 Secretary/Treasurer: AE Brownlie.

-In 1972 the NZOS celebrated it’s 25th birthday with a Silver Jubilee dinner.
+In 1972, the New Zealand Orchid Society celebrated its 25th birthday with a Silver Jubilee dinner.
 106 members attended that dinner.

-By the time of that Silver Jubilee, the NZOS had gone from it’s original 18 members in 1948, to over 1800 members 25 years later.
+By the time of that Silver Jubilee, the New Zealand Orchid Society had gone from its original 18 members in 1948 to over 1800 members 25 years later.

-The first competitive orchid show followed the introduction of the New Zealand Orchid Society judging system and was held at Milne & Choice on Queen Street during the Spring of 1959.
+The first competitive orchid show followed the introduction of the New Zealand Orchid Society judging system and was held at Milne & Choyce on Queen Street during the Spring of 1959.
 Several members objected to the competitive nature of the show and resigned in protest.

 In 1965, the New Zealand Orchid Society moved the show again, this time to the Mt.
 Albert War Memorial Hall.